headless-ninja/website/content/docs/react-quickstart/index.md

 ```
 We'll now do two things:
 1) Connect React to the Drupal site
+2) Use React Router to watch for location changes
-2) Render the page title from Drupal
+3) Render the page title from Drupal

 Start by opening up `src/index.js`.
 In this file we'll
 - Initialize Headless Ninja with HN's `site.initialize()`